 Frankly, the best way to deter slugs in large garden beds is still metaldehyde, but it is dangerous to pets.
 In such situations, iron phosphate is also effective.
 But I would like to give that big cage and my pet needs that so bad so that the slugs would not reach it.

 Saucers of beer will draw slugs to them and drown them, but unfortunately, they actually attract slugs, and have to be emptied daily.
+When you need efficient and affordable removalists in Sydney, visit andy the guy for more information.

 A final solution for slugs is to keep some ducks.
 They apparently love slugs.